civboot/fngi/notes/spore.md

   on the working stack and operates on it using the immediate value.
 - FTMI: means "FeTch Module pointer Immediate".
 It fetches from immediate with an offset of the module pointer.
 It stores on the working stack.
-- FTLP: means "FeTch LocalsPtr".
+- FTLI: means "FeTch LocalsPtr".
 It uses the immediate as the offset to fetch from the function locals.
 It stores on the working stack.
 - SROI: means "StoRe Operate Immediate".
 It uses the immediate value for the operation and uses WS1 as the "second".
 It stores the value at the address stored in WS0.
-- SRMP: means "StoRe ModulePtr".
+- SRMI: means "StoRe ModulePtr".
 It uses the WS for the operation but then stores at the immediate value offset by the module pointer.
-- SRLP: means "StoRe LocalsPtr".
+- SRLI: means "StoRe LocalsPtr".
 It uses the WS for the operation but stores at the immediate value offset by the function locals.

 Cheatsheat for above table: